JanHerca/urantiapedia/output/wikijs/en/article/Meredith_Sprunger/The_Origin_of_the_Spiritual_Fellowship.md

 - A growing recognition that a global understanding of religion must be theocentric
 - A proliferation of new theological approaches to spiritual experience
 - An unprecedented searching for a more meaningful view and experience of spiritual Reality
-- A realization that. our world needs a “new organizing metaphor or shared paradigm that %sill reshape the world”
+- A realization that our world needs a “new organizing metaphor or shared paradigm that will reshape the world”

 The fifth epochal revelation, in my opinion, is the only resource that has the spiritual vision and power to fulfill these longings and aspirations of our human condition.
 The history of religion shows that spiritual value systems are always established by some kind of religious organization.